 New students will receive, by mail, information about advisement and registration from the Office of the Dean of the College and the Orientation Office.

-Students who do not register during the advance period should register during the Open Registration period, August 7-23.
-Late registrations will be accepted from August 26 through August 30 in the Registrar’s Office.
-Beginning August 27, a late registration fee of $40.00 will be assessed.
+Students who do not register during the advance period should register during the Open Registration period, January 2-15.
+Late registrations will be accepted from January 21 through January 27 in the Registrar’s Office.
+Beginning Janury 21, a late registration fee of $40.00 will be assessed.

 Students who do not officially drop or withdraw from courses and do not attend class are still officially registered for their courses, may be obligated to pay outstanding tuition and fees, and may be subject to a failing grade.